formester/formester-site/content/blog/web-forms-how-and-where-to-use-them-for-your-business.md

 They are a paper-free and economic solution for gathering, storing and analysing user/client data making them sustainable both for the economy & the ecology.
 (Well, kind of a threat to Dunder-Mifflin!)

-Since it’s all web based, **tracking and accessing any updates and change**s becomes **real-time** and **synchronized**.
-Not only does **capturing information become easy**, but so does **validating**, **authenticating** and **integrating** it with the **crucial business systems**.
-The business processes, in general become streamlined and lead to **improved & accelerated customer service & satisfaction**, **feasible operational costs and reduced cycle times,** mutually benefiting the business and its client.
+Since it’s all web based, tracking and accessing any updates and changes becomes real-time and synchronized.
+Not only does **capturing information become easy**, but so does validating, authenticating and integrating it with the crucial business systems.
+The business processes, in general become streamlined and lead to improved & accelerated customer service & satisfaction, feasible operational costs and reduced cycle times, mutually benefiting the business and its client.

 ![Real-Time & Synchronized Updation](https://lh4.googleusercontent.com/ls8vj3bFec5DYTvtX6XEEoAWs_ak_Mwr2iiMmD0oMKcy236iV6X9oAMCKN102Z1EVkOwH3EU2Cxo3qrCi-XsY1G6TeandbYb0A6rM2vm15-jLAcb4Cr-_Q_pot0FPc-s9-EJ_iD168Q7qP8uUIlgHT0 "Real-Time & Synchronized Updation")

 \
-As the information entered by the user directly gets stored on the server, the **errors** caused due to manual data entry and its associated transmission, become almost **negligible**. **The information obtained therefore, is based on accurate and reliable analysis and can be used for making well-informed and largely unambiguous business decisions.**
+As the information entered by the user directly gets stored on the server, the errors caused due to manual data entry and its associated transmission, become almost negligible.
+The information obtained therefore, is based on accurate and reliable analysis and can be used for making well-informed and largely unambiguous business decisions.

-With [CMS & SAP systems](https://sapinsider.org/topic/sap-application-development-integration/sap-cms/) in place, submitted forms find **secured storage, sharing & management**.
+With [CMS & SAP systems](https://sapinsider.org/topic/sap-application-development-integration/sap-cms/) in place, submitted forms find secured storage, sharing & management.

 Needless to say, they **save the time, effort and resources of the organization**.